jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 I like to reserve events for cases where I have 2 or more mostly unconnected systems/objects that need to talk to one another for a few specific cases.
 That said, if you already have a reference to something, method calls are preferable since they are cheaper and easier to trace.
 It also goes without saying that you should avoid situations where you are generating events every tick, as this can add large overheads to the performance of your game.
 Events are also tricky to reason about as they (by-design) decouple the parts of your gameplay code, which is another good reason not to over-use them.

 ## Pub-Sub
 Publish & Subscribe systems take the concept of events and make it a bit more granular.
-Instead of all events going out into the ether, you can make dedicated streams for events to fall into.
-This can make your event system much easier to reason about, but also less flexible.
+Instead of all events going out globally, you can make dedicated streams for events to fall into.
+This can make your event system much easier to reason about, but also less flexible overall.

 ## Creating an event system
 ### In Unity:
-I actually recommend using something similar to the Scriptable-Objects-Based method Schell Games developed for their games.
-You have to do more wiring in the editor, but the overall result is very flexible and designer-friendly.
+Actions in C# give us everything we need for a flexible event system:

+{% highlight csharp %}
+public static class EventManager
+{
+    // Dictionary to hold event type and corresponding delegates private static Dictionary<Type, Delegate> eventTable = new Dictionary<Type, Delegate>();

+    // Subscribe to an event
+    public static void Subscribe<T>(Action<T> listener)
+    {
+        Type eventType = typeof(T);
+        if (eventTable.TryGetValue(eventType, out var existingDelegate))
+        {
+            eventTable[eventType] = Delegate.Combine(existingDelegate, listener);
+        }
+        else
+        {
+            eventTable[eventType] = listener;
+        }
+    }

+    // Unsubscribe from an event
+    public static void Unsubscribe<T>(Action<T> listener)
+    {
+        Type eventType = typeof(T);
+        if (eventTable.TryGetValue(eventType, out var existingDelegate))
+        {
+            var newDelegate = Delegate.Remove(existingDelegate, listener);
+            if (newDelegate == null)
+            {
+                eventTable.Remove(eventType);
+            }
+            else
+            {
+                eventTable[eventType] = newDelegate;
+            }
+        }
+    }

+    // Publish an event
+    public static void Publish<T>(T eventData)
+    {
+        Type eventType = typeof(T);
+        if (eventTable.TryGetValue(eventType, out var existingDelegate))
+        {
+            var callback = existingDelegate as Action<T>;
+            callback?.Invoke(eventData);
+        }
+    }
+}
+// ...

+// How to subscribe:
+EventManager.Subscribe<GameStartEvent>(OnGameStart);

+// How to publish an event:
+EventManager.Publish(new GameStartEvent());
+{% endhighlight %}

+If you want to make a more designer-friendly version of an event system, I would recommend looking at [the approach Schell Games outlines in this talk](https://youtu.be/raQ3iHhE_Kk?si=x-70ATKpWnoyvjNi&t=1670).

 ### In Unreal:
-Unreal already has a very solid system for Delegates/Events built-in, though it's not global by default.
+Unreal provides a very natural way to build events via delegates, we just have to make it available globally via a subsystem:

+{% highlight cpp %}
+DECLARE_DYNAMIC_MULTICAST_DELEGATE_TwoParams(FEventDelegate, FName, EventName, UObject*, EventData);

+UCLASS()
+class YOURGAME_API UEventManagerSubsystem : public UGameInstanceSubsystem
+{
+    GENERATED_BODY()

+public:
+    // Dispatch an event with associated data UFUNCTION(BlueprintCallable)
+    void DispatchEvent(FName EventName, UObject* EventData)
+    {
+        if (FEventDelegate* Delegate = EventDelegates.Find(EventName))
+        {
+            Delegate->Broadcast(EventName, EventData);
+        }
+    }

+    // Subscribe to an event
+    UFUNCTION(BlueprintCallable)
+    void SubscribeEvent(FName EventName, const FEventDelegate& EventDelegate)
+    {
+        FEventDelegate& Delegate = EventDelegates.FindOrAdd(EventName);
+        Delegate.Add(EventDelegate);
+    }

+    // Unsubscribe from an event
+    UFUNCTION(BlueprintCallable)
+    void UnsubscribeEvent(FName EventName, const FEventDelegate& EventDelegate)
+    {
+        if (FEventDelegate* Delegate = EventDelegates.Find(EventName))
+        {
+            Delegate->Remove(EventDelegate);
+        }
+    }

+private:
+    // Map of event names to their corresponding delegates UPROPERTY()
+    TMap<FName, FEventDelegate> EventDelegates;
+};
+// ...

+// How to subscribe:
+FEventDelegate Delegate;
+Delegate.AddDynamic(this, &UYourClass::OnGameStart);
+EventManager->SubscribeEvent("GameStart", Delegate);

+// How to publish an event:
+EventManager->DispatchEvent("GameStarted", NewObject<UGameStartedEvent>());
+{% endhighlight %}

 # Observers
 The Observer pattern is kind of ironically named because in most implementations an observer is not actively watching what is being observed, but is being pinged when it updates.
 When your level starts, observers will subscribe to the observable values that are relevant to them, then when the owner of that value changes it, it will go through each active subscriber and notify them that the value has changed.
 Values can be simple values like ints, bools, or floats or they can be larger objects like the entire game state.

 Observers are good to use when you have a value that rarely updates and affects multiple things.
 UI elements like a health-bar work really well because it only changes when the player is hurt or heals and as a bonus, you can easily wire in visual effects that accentuate the change.
+This is also a much better alternative performance-wise to checking for updates every frame.

 In general, you should try to be as granular as possible in terms of what data is being observed to avoid notifying too many things at once.
 That being said, you can reach a point where you have so many little bits of data that it becomes hard to reason about.
 I usually recommend grouping things together that make sense logically, and then breaking them out later as you start to have performance issues.

 ## Implementing an Observer system
 ### In Unity:
+Actions are once again the tool to each for in Unity, allowing us to easily notify subscribers for any property:
+{% highlight csharp %}
+public class ObservableProperty<T>
+{
+    private T _value;

+    public event Action<T> OnValueChanged;

+    public ObservableProperty(T initialValue = default)
+    {
+        _value = initialValue;
+    }

+    public T Value
+    {
+        get => _value;
+        set
+        {
+            if (!Equals(_value, value))
+            {
+                _value = value;
+                OnValueChanged?.Invoke(_value);
+            }
+        }
+    }
+}
+// ...
+// Setting up the observable:
+public ObservableProperty<int> Health = new ObservableProperty<int>(100);
+// Subscribing to updates:
+Health.OnValueChanged += OnHealthChanged
+{% endhighlight %}

-Once again, I recommend the Scriptable-Objects-Based method Schell Games developed for their games.
-They are easy to use and allow you to re-use and test different components in isolation.
+Once again, I would also recommend considering [the Scriptable-Objects-Based method Schell Games developed for their games.](https://youtu.be/raQ3iHhE_Kk?si=do5EaeB1h8oKV9bN&t=927) They are easy to use and allow you to re-use and test different components in isolation.

 ### In Unreal:
-A Delegate with a single argument can act as an observable, you just have to remember to update it when you update the value tied to it.
+A Delegate with a single argument can act as an observable, you just have to remember to update it when you update the value tied to it:

+{% highlight cpp %}
+DECLARE_DYNAMIC_MULTICAST_DELEGATE_OneParam(FOnValueChanged, int32, NewValue);

+class YOURGAME_API UMyObservableComponent : public UActorComponent
+{
+    GENERATED_BODY()

+public:
+    // The delegate that observers can bind to UPROPERTY(BlueprintAssignable, Category="Events")
+    FOnValueChanged OnValueChanged;

+    // Function to change the value and notify observers UFUNCTION(BlueprintCallable, Category="Observable")
+    void SetValue(int32 NewValue)
+    {
+      if (CurrentValue != NewValue)
+      {
+          CurrentValue = NewValue;
+          OnValueChanged.Broadcast(CurrentValue);
+      }
+    }

+private:
+    int32 CurrentValue;
+};
+// ...
+// Subscribing to updates:
+ObservableComponent->OnValueChanged.AddDynamic(this, &AMyObserverActor::HandleValueChanged);
+{% endhighlight %}

 # States
 States are your go-to tool when you need to logically separate different parts of gameplay or behavior.
 To understand states it's useful to think about 2 different examples of state at different scales.